 With a 95,06% market share, Android is dominating the Indian market, followed by iOS with 3,85%.
-Therefore, the Android games and apps are the keys to the Indian audience’s heart.
+Therefore, the Android games and apps are the keys to the Indian audience’s hearts.

 As most Indian mobile gamers are beginners or play games for the first time, they tend to start with casual games.
 Adventure, action, casino, and puzzle are the most preferred genres.
 E-sports games are also gaining popularity, as in India were recorded 150.000 players in 2021, and their number is projected to reach 1.5 million by 2025.

-Due to the limited access to the hardware, VR gaming is evolving slowly, but AR (augmented reality) games are very attractive due to smartphones’ usage.
+Due to the limited access to the hardware, VR gaming is evolving slowly, but AR (augmented reality) games are very attractive due to smartphone usage.

 How to localize your game for India